IBVM Hostel Scholarships

 - Provide bursaries to 8 disadvantaged students per year for up to 4 years, who are studying to become teachers.

-- Financial security and encouragement offered will enable students to study effectively and complete their university course.
+- Financial security and encouragement enable students to study effectively and complete their university course.

 - MWIA hopes to expand this program to support teacher training scholarships in other countries where the need is great.